ABbiodiversity/abmi-git/README.md

 # abmi-git

-This repository is a place for ABMI staff to:
+This repository is a place for ABMI staff (and friends!) to:

 + Practice and refine their git wizardry
 + Access tutorials